eclipse-theia/theia-website/src/docs/user_ai.md

 ## Chat

 The Theia IDE provides a global chat interface where users can interact with all chat agents.
-The Orchestrator automatically delegates user requests to the most appropriate agent. **To get more reliable results, it is preferred to talk to a specific agent directly.
-Use the '@' symbol in the beginning of your message to specify an agent, for example, '@Coder'.** Press '@' in the chat to see a list of available chat agents.
+If you do not explicitly mention an agent using the `@` symbol (e.g., `@Coder`), your request will be sent to the configured default agent.
+You can configure your preferred default agent in the settings under "AI Features" => "Chat: Default Agent".
+Press `@` in the chat to see a list of available chat agents and to talk to a specific agent directly.

 <img src="../../general-chat.png" alt="General AI Chat in the Theia IDE" style="max-width: 525px">